SudhagarS/sudhagars.github.io/_posts/2016-07-22-rbenv-internals.markdown

 Lets examine how it works by going through the steps involved.

 1. Rbenv exec starts off by finding the right Ruby version to apply.
 To find the right version it runs `rbenv version-name`. `rbenv version-name` first looks at the current directory for a local version file named `.ruby-version`.
 If it exists it reads the version from there.
-Else it read the version from the global version file at `~/.rbenv/version`.
+Else it reads the version from the global version file at `~/.rbenv/version`.

     `RBENV_VERSION=2.2.3`